Pythm/ad-Lightwand/README.md

 Is configured with Lights and can control switches and lights.
 Use entity-id including type as name.
 Check your entity in Home Assistant for what your light supports as data like brightness, transition, rgb, etc.

 ### ToggleLights
 ToggleLights is Home Assistant switch entities.
-Toggles are configured with a number 'toggle' on how many times to turn on light to get wanted dim instead of light_data for dimmable lights.
-Input 'num_dim_steps' as number of dim steps in bulb.
+Toggles are configured with a `toggle` number on how many times to turn on light to get wanted dim instead of light_data for dimmable lights.
+Input `num_dim_steps` as number of dim steps in bulb.

 ## Mode change events